wakkihaya/neurotechjp/src/md/en/blog/kurt-synchron.md

 While are many companies conducting research and development in BCI technology, Kurt says the main reason he joined Synchron was because of the opportunity interact with patients on a daily basis.

-> ‘There’s a patient out there that we need to help and we work with them every week.
-Knowing that there’s an immediate need, we try to create the most efficient, effective and safest path to bring that product to them.’
+> There’s a patient out there that we need to help and we work with them every week.
+Knowing that there’s an immediate need, we try to create the most efficient, effective and safest path to bring that product to them.

 &nbsp;

 By working closely with patients, Synchron is differentiating themselves through a detailed understanding of the end user’s needs.
 These conversations give them a better understanding of the struggles directly from the patient to to best suit the patients’ needs.
 Synchron's technology not only benefits patients, but gives caretakers more freedom as well.

-> ‘There’s an element of restoration of what’s lost in that patient.
+> There’s an element of restoration of what’s lost in that patient.
 It’s critical being able to have control, independence and having autonomy.
-You don’t have to rely on somebody.’
+You don’t have to rely on somebody.

 &nbsp;